 And there are moments of subtle, absurdist comedy.
 But did you find yourself needing to hold back from inserting actual jokes?

-The bagel shop in the movie, yeah.10For the record, there was no bagel shop.
+The bagel shop in the movie, yeah.
 That was one of those continuity problems.
 I tried my best.

 The Iranian interrogator’s obsession with New Jersey as a den of massage wickedness — which comes straight from the true story — had to be right up your alley.

 Yeah, off-camera I’d invent things about the various massage oils that would be used: “Some of it pumped right from Saudi Arabia.”
 Just ridiculous shit, just to entertain us as we progressed.
 Because it wore on people emotionally, the amount of work, where we were doing it, the conditions we were doing it under, and the type of story we were telling.

 The relationship between Gael García Bernal as the prisoner and Kim Bodnia, who plays the interrogator, is both sinister and kind of beautiful.
 Gael told me you were an excellent director.